platform-acceleration-lab/cnd-deploy-practices-eduk8s/workshop-instructions/content/exercises/03-deploy.md

 # Verify your Deployment

-When applying the Kubernetes Deployment, behind the scenes it creates a Kubernetes Pod object.
+When applying the Kubernetes Deployment, behind the scenes it creates a Kubernetes *Pod* object.
-A Pod is a group of containers that are deployed together.
+A *Pod* is a group of containers that are deployed together to accomplish a specific work task in context of a deployment, and can be scaled out to multiple pods if needed to accomodate more load.

 In your case, you are deploying a single container application.

 1. Check on the status of the Pod that was created by running: